 Self-Guided vs. Guided Sandhill Crane Tours: Which is Right for You?

-There may be some affiliate links on this page, which means when you click we get a small percentage of the purchase at no extra cost to you.
+I use affiliate links on this page to share my recommendations with you, which means when you click, I get a small percentage of the purchase at no extra cost to you.
 This allows us to keep this page running.
-Enjoy!
+You can read more about how we handle your data in our privacy policy and affiliate disclosure here.

 If you’re planning a spring trip to Nebraska to witness the annual sandhill crane migration, one of the biggest questions you’ll face is: Should I book a guided crane viewing tour, or go it alone with a self-guided experience?
 We’re here to help you decide between self-guided vs. guided sandhill crane viewing!

-Having just completed a multi-day trip chasing cranes from Kearney to North Platte, we tried both—and found that each style offers something totally unique.
+Having just completed a multi-day trip chasing cranes from Kearney to North Platte, we tried bothโand found that each style offers something totally unique.
 Whether you’re a first-time visitor or a seasoned birdwatcher, this post will help you decide which option fits your travel style best.

 Why Nebraska?

-Each year from mid-February to early April, over 800,000 sandhill cranes stop over along Nebraska’s Platte River Valley—the largest concentration of cranes anywhere on the planet.
-It’s a migration bottleneck that brings these elegant birds to the shallow braided riverbanks between Grand Island, Kearney, and North Platte, and it’s become a must-see event for nature lovers, photographers, and curious road-trippers.
+Each year from mid-February to early April, over 800,000 sandhill cranes stop over along Nebraskaโs Platte River Valleyโthe largest concentration of cranes anywhere on the planet.
+Itโs a migration bottleneck that brings these elegant birds to the shallow braided riverbanks between Grand Island, Kearney, and North Platte, and itโs become a must-see event for nature lovers, photographers, and curious road-trippers.

-The two most popular ways to see the cranes are guided viewing tours and self-guided outings—and both can be incredible.
+The two most popular ways to see the cranes are guided viewing tours and self-guided outingsโand both can be incredible.

 Guided Crane Tours